 Fungicides

 Chemical use post canopy closure in pulses is complicated by reduced efficacy.
 Increasing the water rate may help with coverage but penetration into the crop canopy may be limited.
-Currently, there are no results on the efficacy or benefit of the application of fungicides to control sclerotinia white mould in pulses in Australia.
+Currently, there are no results on the efficacy or benefit of the application of fungicides to control SWM in pulses in Australia.

-Table 1 shows chemicals which are registered or under permit to control SWM in the listed pulse crops.
-Use in Victoria according to the permits would be considered off-label as the permits are not applicable to Victoria.
+Table 1 shows chemicals which are registered or under Australian Pesticides and Veterinary Medicines Authority (APVMA) permit to control SWM in the listed pulse crops.
+Use in Victoria according to the APVMA permits would be considered off-label as the permits are not applicable to Victoria and subject to the off-label controls previously discussed.

-Table 2 shows fungicides /fungicide actives which are registered for control of Sclerotinia in canola and for use on other diseases within the stated pulse crops, they may provide incidental control of SWM in pulse crops.
+Table 2 shows fungicides / fungicide actives which are registered for control of Sclerotinia in canola and for use on other diseases within the stated pulse crops which may provide incidental control of SWM in pulse crops.
 However, efficacy against SWM in situations not addressed by the label or permits has not been assessed and may prove to be ineffective.
 For further information contact the product manufacturer or your local agronomic advisor.

 Table 3 highlights products which are registered for control of Sclerotinia in canola but are not registered for use in pulses.
 Their use on Victorian pulse crops is off label and subject to the conditions outlined below.